 The View Area

-Pedestrians and even bicyclists are allowed to enter on the walkways of the bridge who were built on either side.
+Pedestrians and even bicyclists are allowed to enter on the walkways of the bridge that were built on either side.
 It was awesome to explore the whole Bridge and other attractions but since we have limited time, we opted to go to the View Area and the nearby sections only.

 The Bridge was captivating.
 Its massive size, the history and the architectural feat behind its construction were something to behold.
 It felt surreal standing in the most prominent view deck to take a picture of the iconic structure.
 This is a dream come true for me and to my mom (now 70 years old) who were so fortunate enough to reach one of her dream travel destinations.